RakibulHasanRatul/asgi2wsgi/README.md

 This module is designed to be broadly compatible with any ASGI application that adheres to the ASGI 3.0 specification.

-⚠ **Note on Compatibility**: While `asgi2wsgi` is built to be general-purpose ASGI 3.0 compliant, it has been primarily optimized and extensively tested with FastAPI applications.
-Compatibility with other Starlette-based or independent ASGI frameworks may vary and should be thoroughly tested in your specific environment.
+⚠️ **Note on Compatibility**: While general-purpose ASGI 3.0 compliant, `asgi2wsgi` has been primarily optimized and tested with FastAPI applications.
+Compatibility with other ASGI frameworks should be thoroughly tested in your specific environment.

 The `ASGI2WSGI` constructor accepts an optional `num_workers` argument (defaulting to `1`) to control the size of the internal thread pool used for executing the ASGI application.
 Adjust this value based on your concurrency needs and available resources.
 A higher number increases potential concurrency.